 Winter is here and with it the holiday season, which means visiting family in the far-away hometown or just going away somewhere you can let your hair down and see and experience new things.
-(We may be biased, but we recommend coming to Hamilton or Oakville for a quick visit.)
+(We may be biased, but we recommend coming to Hamilton or Stoney Creek for a quick visit.)
 Moreover, if you’ve decided to drive there, then you have a whole other set of problems, especially considering the Canadian winter and all it brings.
 Very low temperatures, a lot of snow and ice on the road and on vehicles and strong, freezing wind – these are just some of the things to look forward to in winter.
 We have previously given you a list of tips on safe driving in winter, but they have mostly pertained to city driving conditions.
 Here is how you can apply all or some of them on long-distance driving.

 1) Check the weather

 Before going on a long-distance trip or driving in isolated areas, keep an eye on weather reports.
 Delay all non-emergency trips if you see that bad weather is expected, but if you really must drive just then, inform someone of your destination, the route you plan on taking and the estimated time of arrival.

 Never go on a long-distance trip without at least half-full fuel tank – ideally a full one.

 Have a go-to emergency bag of supplies and tools in your car in case something happens and you need to call for help or make a quick fix of something on your car – emergency phone numbers, blankets, gloves, hats, food, water and any needed medication in your vehicle.

 5) Weather the snow storm inside the car

 If you become snow-bound, stay with your vehicle because it will provide you with temporary shelter and make it easier for rescuers to locate you.
 Don’t try to walk in a severe storm since it’s easy to lose sight of your vehicle in blowing snow and get lost and unreachable.